 Today, celiac patients have the power to monitor the effectiveness of their gluten-free diets with this at-home Celiac Monitoring Test.
 The test takes a few minutes to do in the privacy of your home, and you’ll receive the results via email in a few weeks thereafter.

 The test comes with lancets, alcohol wipes, a collection tube, bandaids, and a return envelope.
 Here’s what it looks like when the test kit arrives at your house.

 I’m proud to say that seven years after following a strict gluten-free diet, my results are normal, which means my body is responding to the gluten-free diet.

 |tTG IgA||tTG IgG||DGP IgA||DGP IgG|

-Fast forward one year, Shari has cleaned up her diet, a lot, and she told me she was feeling better.
-She went to her doctor and requested a monitoring test to see how her body was responding to the gluten-free diet.
+Fast forward one year, Shari cleaned up her diet and felt better.
+She performed a celiac monitoring test to see how her body was responding to the gluten-free diet.

-Good and bad news… while the majority of Shari’s celiac disease tests were “normal,” she still had an elevated deamidated gliadin.
+Shari’s test found she experienced elevated deamidated gliadin.
 Her DGP-IgA level was 57.5 (normal would be less than 14.7).
-This means there is still gluten in her body as the test is detecting antibodies to gluten.
+This means she was still consuming gluten, as her body couldn’t make antibodies to gluten if it couldn’t detect gluten.

-It is very difficult for me to know how to coach Shari going forward beyond helping her figure out where she is still getting exposed to gluten.
-It also could be that she simply needs more time to heal.
+It’s challenging for me to know how to coach Shari going forward beyond helping her figure out where she is still getting exposed to gluten.
+It also could mean that she needs more time to heal.